Breakdown your screenplays and non-fiction scripts

 - Finally, if you want, you can add estimated segment time and production time to the scene.
-The segment time is the estimated running time of the scene when it’s finished, and production time who long it will take to produce.If you choose to use these time options, Dramatify automatically calculates the length of your finished production or episode on the top of the scene list page, as well as the total estimated production time.
+The segment time is the estimated running time of the scene when it’s finished, and production time who long it will take to produce.If you choose to use these time options, you can calculates the length of your finished production or episode on the top of the scene list page, as well as the total estimated production time – or a number of different combinations by using the “Calculate stats” button together with the filters.
+The default value is the stats for the episode.
 You can also check during breakdown if you seem to be on the right track when comparing time versus budget.
 This gives you a quick overview that might be a far more accurate number than relying on parts of pages.
 Also, if you choose to use the time option, you can more or less automatically schedule your production in Planning with automatically calculated running time and production times per team and day, as well as effortlessly create a production schedule in the call sheets.

 If it doesn’t change by itself, try the following:

 - Click save, and then go to the next scene, and then back again.